dmind-gmbh/extension-cookieman/README.md

 # Development
 Choose your branch: 8lts (TYPO3 8.7), 9lts (TYPO3 9.5), master (TYPO3 10.x).

 To try it: just run `ddev start` which will install a TYPO3 with example content and `cookieman`.
-This installs helper extensions that enable a certain theme to facilitate development.
+This installs helper extensions that automatically enable a certain theme and some TypoScript setup to facilitate development.
 The admin user is "admin", password "adminadmin".

-When switches branches, you might need a `git clean -fdX -e '!.idea'`.
+After switching branches, you might need a `git clean -fdX -e '!.idea'`.

-To throw away the database and restart, `ddev rm -ORU && git clean -fdX -e '!.idea' && ddev start`
+To throw away the database and restart cleanly, run `ddev rm -ORU && git clean -fdX -e '!.idea' && ddev start`

 `ddev install-git-hooks` will install the CGL tools as a pre-commit hook.